The dollar sign is the shell prompt, showing the user where to type. It's

 3.6M data/violations.csv

-To check the formatting of a file, we can examine the first few lines with the head command, or the last few lines with tail.
-These CLIs are very useful for peeking at a file’s contents to determine whether it’s formatted as a CSV, TSV, etc. As an example, let’s look at the inspections.csv file:
+To check the formatting of a file, we can examine the first few lines with the head command or the last few lines with tail.
+These CLIs are very useful for peeking at a file’s contents to determine whether it’s formatted as CSV, TSV, and so on.
+As an example, let’s look at the inspections.csv file:

 $ head -4 data/inspections.csv